 Godalming Junior School is an inclusive school and welcomes all applications from prospective pupils.
-Our Admissions Policy uses the Surrey LEA priorities (in place at the time) when offering school places.
+Our Governing Body is the school's admissions authority as stated in the GJS Admissions Policy and buys into the service level agreement to Surrey County Council to manage ALL school admissions on their behalf.
 We endeavour to accommodate disabled parents/carers who require reasonable adjustments to access admissions information or attend opens days; in such circumstances, we invite parents to contact us in order discuss possible arrangements.